AnshikaY/Oncal-India/README.md

 #TECHNICAL DETAILS

-HTML, CSS and Jaavscript have been used in this prototype.
+HTML, CSS and Javascript have been used in this prototype.
 Further in the solution I intend to use django and MySQL to attach database and add more functionality using python and c++.

 #PROJECT DESCRIPTION